 When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service must sign the "shaken" PASSporT with the credentials of an STI certificate as defined in [ATIS-1000074].

 The JWTClaimConstraints extension defined in [RFC 8226] may be used to constrain the rcd information that can be signed by an RCD authentication service hosted by a non-shaken entity.
-For example, an STI-SCA (as defined in ATIS-1000092) may include a JWTClaimConstraints extension in the delegate certificate issued to a non-shaken VoIP entity in order to constrain the RCD authentication service to include an "rcdi" claim in the "rcd" PASSporT for a specific value or set of values (see clause 5.1.5).
+For example, an STI-SCA (as defined in [ATIS-1000092]) may include a JWTClaimConstraints extension in the delegate certificate issued to a non-shaken Voice over Internet Protocol (VoIP) entity in order to constrain the RCD authentication service to include an "rcdi" claim in the "rcd" PASSporT for a specific value or set of values (see clause 5.1.5).

 The Identity header field of the originating INVITE request shall be populated with the full form of the resulting "rcd" or "shaken" PASSporT.

-RCD authentication can be performed either by the originating customer’s CPE (i.e., a non-SHAKEN VoIP Entity such as an enterprise SIP-PBX) or by a SHAKEN-approved OSP, as described in the following sub-clauses.
+RCD authentication can be performed either by the originating customer’s CPE (i.e., a non-SHAKEN VoIP Entity such as an enterprise SIP-PBX) or by a SHAKEN-approved Originating SP (OSP), as described in the following sub-clauses.

 RCD Authentication provided by non-SHAKEN VoIP Entity